JelleWallenburg/mrb-overzicht-SERVER/README.md

 ## Beschrijving

 mrb-overview is an app for getting insights in your monthly Dutch motor vehicle tax (mrb).
-Users can create virtual garages in regions in the Netherlands and add vehicles by number plate to simulate their monthly mrb paid of their garage(s).
+Users can create virtual garages in regions in the Netherlands and add vehicles by licence plate to simulate their monthly mrb paid of their garage(s).

 ## User Stories